shiyuhang0/wait-for-tidbcloud-branch/README.md

 A JavaScript action that works with [TiDB Cloud App](https://github.com/apps/tidb-cloud).
 It allows you to:

 - Wait for TiDB Cloud Branch check which created by TiDB Cloud App to complete.
-- Generate a SQL user for this branch.
+- Generate a SQL user for this TiDB Cloud branch.

 ## Usage